-Jefferson County Firearm Violations Attorney
+Denver Firearm Violations Attorney

-Fighting Back Against Gun Crime Charges
+Fighting Back Against Gun Crime Charges in Jefferson County, CO

 Although you have the right to bear arms in America, restrictions exist on where a person has a gun, how the gun may be possessed, who may possess it, and when it may be used.
 Article 12 of the Colorado Revised Statutes lists various conduct that may be considered a firearms violation.
 These crimes range from misdemeanors to felonies, but all carry harsh penalties.
-If you are facing a gun crime charge, speak with a criminal defense attorney about your case as soon as possible.
+If you are facing a gun crime charge, speak with a Denver firearms violation attorney about your case as soon as possible.
 Early action can help in building an aggressive defense and allow you to seek reduced penalties.

-At Jim Medley Defense Lawyer, our highly skilled firearms violation attorney in Denver has 20 years of experience in the criminal justice field.
+At Jim Medley Defense Lawyer, our highly skilled firearms violation attorney in Denver, CO has 20 years of experience in the criminal justice field.
 As a former police officer and current defense lawyer, he is thoroughly familiar with gun laws.
 We know what your rights are and will do everything in our legal power to protect them.
 We are ready to listen to your side of the story and craft a compelling strategy on your behalf.
 Throughout your case, we will deliver caring advocacy and are prepared to vigorously work toward obtaining an optimal outcome on your behalf.

 Colorado's Gun Laws